RSR312-206/fire_trail_project/README.md

 EMBED API
 --------------------
--Authentication
+- Authentication
--Creating a Map
+- Creating a Map
--Drawing on the Map
+- Drawing on the Map
--Displaying Data
+- Displaying Data
--Services
+- Services
--Libraries
+- Libraries

 It's presented in a clear layout with code samples and lots of conversation on stack overflow if you get stuck.